Talaat Pasha: Trial and conviction

-The British government exerted diplomatic pressure on the Ottoman Porte and brought to trial the Ottoman leaders who had held positions of responsibility between 1914 and 1918 for having perpetrated the Armenian genocide. İzzet Pasha was pressured early on by the British to arrest Talaat, but he didn't order his arrest nor order his extradition from Germany until a Constantinople court demanded it.
+The British government exerted diplomatic pressure on the Sublime Porte and brought to trial the Ottoman leaders who had held positions of responsibility between 1914 and 1918 for having perpetrated the Armenian genocide. İzzet Pasha was pressured early on by the British to arrest Talaat, but he didn't order his arrest nor order his extradition from Germany until a Constantinople court demanded it.
 With the allied occupation of Constantinople, İzzet Pasha resigned.
 Ahmet Tevfik Pasha took the position of grand vizier the same day that Royal Navy ships entered the Golden Horn.
 Talaat's remaining property was confiscated during Tevfik Pasha's premiership, which lasted until 4 March 1919.
 He was replaced by Damat Ferid Pasha, whose first order was the arrest of leading members of Union and Progress.
 Those who were caught were put under arrest at the Bekirağa division and were subsequently exiled to Malta.
 Courts-martials were then organized to punish the CUP for the empire's ill-conceived involvement in World War I.

 By January 1919, a report to Sultan Mehmed VI accused over 130 suspects, most of whom were high officials.
 The indictment accused the main defendants, including Talaat, of being "mired in an unending chain of bloodthirstiness, plunder and abuses".
 They were accused of deliberately engineering Turkey's entry into the war "by a recourse to a number of vile tricks and deceitful means".
 They were also accused of "the massacre and destruction of the Armenians" and of trying to "pile up fortunes for themselves" through "the pillage and plunder" of their possessions.
 The indictment alleged that "The massacre and destruction of the Armenians were the result of decisions by the Central Committee of Ittihadd".
-The court released its verdict on 5 July 1919: Talaat's title of Pasha was stripped, and he, Enver, Cemal, Nazım, and Şakir were condemned to death in absentia.
+The court released its verdict on 5 July 1919: Talaat's title of pasha was stripped, and he, Enver, Cemal, Nâzım, and Şakir were condemned to death in absentia.

 Monitoring by British intelligence

 The British government continued to monitor Talaat's activities after the war.
-The British government had intelligence reports indicating that he had gone to Germany, and the British High Commissioner pressured Ferid Pasha and the Sublime Porte to request that Germany extradite him to the Ottoman Empire.
+The British government had intelligence reports indicating that he had gone to Germany, and the British High Commissioner pressured Ferid Pasha and the Sublime Porte to request that Germany extradite him to Turkey.
 Germany was well aware of Talaat's presence but refused to surrender him.

 The last official interview Talaat granted was to Aubrey Herbert, a British intelligence agent.
 During this interview, Talaat maintained at several points that the CUP had always sought British friendship and advice, but claimed that Britain had never replied to such overtures in any meaningful way.